ibm-cloud-docs/ContinuousDelivery/key_protect_integration.md

 1. Click the key icon to retrieve secrets from secure stores such as {{site.data.keyword.keymanagementserviceshort}} for the {{site.data.keyword.cloud_notm}} API key.

 1. In the **Provider** field, specify the provider and the name of the {{site.data.keyword.keymanagementserviceshort}} tool integration that you use to manage your toolchain secrets.
 For example, to use the Key Protect tool integration, select `Key Project: ibm-keyprotect-secrets-1`.
-You can use other providers to manage your toolchain secrets, such as [Hashicorp Vault](/docs/ContinuousDelivery?topic=ContinuousDelivery-hashicorpvault).
+You can use other providers to manage your toolchain secrets, such as [HashiCorp Vault](/docs/ContinuousDelivery?topic=ContinuousDelivery-hashicorpvault).

 1. Select a secret name and click **OK** to apply the stored secret to the field that is associated with it.